Apple's exploring its own version of the invisible headphones we loved from CES 2022

 To prevent the user's music from disturbing others (and to offer a modicum of privacy), the audio waves would be focused by a 'parametric array of speakers that limit audibility to others'.

-It's an interesting concept, and one which could bring personal music listening on the go to people that don't like the bulk of over-ear headphones, or the intrusive nature of in-ear headphones.
+It's an interesting concept and one that could bring personal music listening on the go to people that don't like the bulk of over-ear headphones or the intrusive nature of in-ear headphones.

 How likely is a pair of Apple invisible headphones?

-It's hard to say whether Apple would actually release the device described in the patent, but its important to remember that a patent filing never guarantees that a product will see the light of day.
+It's hard to say whether Apple would actually release the device described in the patent application, but it's important to remember that a patent filing never guarantees that a product will see the light of day.

-For what it's worth, we don't think its super likely.
+For what it's worth, we don't think it's super likely.
 Apple tends to let other companies experiment with new technologies and form factors before launching its own version.
-The tech giant has a reputation for making devices that 'just work', and committing to a unproven technology could be disastrous if it didn't live up to Apple's standards.
+The tech giant has a reputation for making devices that 'just work', and committing to an unproven technology could be disastrous if it didn't live up to Apple's standards.

 In any case, Apple is pretty prolific when it comes to filing patents, particularly those related to personal audio devices.
 We've seen lots of patents for the next pair of AirPods - the rumored AirPods Pro 2 - which describe everything from buds that can measure your blood oxygen, to truly lossless audio streaming that swaps Bluetooth connectivity for optical pairing.